 Volunteers make an important contribution to the success of the university.
-Judgment and care must be exercised in the use of volunteers.
 In accordance with the Fair Labor Standards Act (FLSA), the university considers a volunteer to be an individual who performs hours of service for the university for civic, charitable or humanitarian reasons, without promise, expectation or receipt of compensation for services rendered.
-Any person volunteering services to the university must be authorized by the departmental supervisor and the director of human resources before volunteer services can be performed.
-Volunteers must not be used in place of employees and may not displace an employee who would ordinarily be paid to do the same work.
-Please contact the office of human resources to complete the appropriate form.
+Some departments have established volunteer programs and use their own volunteer forms and tracking methods that have been approved by the Office of Human Resources.
+Departments without approved volunteer programs must have potential volunteers authorized by the department head or director and approved by the director of human resources before volunteer services can be performed.
+Please contact the office of human resources to obtain the Volunteer Request and Agreement Form.
+Volunteers must not be used in the place of employees and may not displace an employee who would ordinarily be paid to do the same work.

-Volunteers may be covered by State of Missouri Workers’ Compensation laws and therefore must, in the event of an on-the-job injury or work-related illness, follow the procedures for obtaining medical attention, reporting the injury/illness, and must complete all required forms as described in Section 6.5 of this handbook.
+Volunteers may be covered by State of Missouri Workers’ Compensation laws and therefore must, in the event of an on-the-job injury or work-related illness, follow the procedures for obtaining medical attention, reporting the injury/illness, and must complete all required forms as described in Op2.01.

 3.16 Access and review of employee personnel records